To support the independence of people with disabilities

 To contribute to the mutual growth and benefit of the company and the community through partnership

-Other activities by Yoshiwa Kogyo included offering plant tours, the opening of training facilities for community events, cleanups of the company vicinity, and participation in local environmental beautification campaigns, among others.
+Other activities organized by Yoshiwa Kogyo included offering plant tours, the opening of training facilities for community events, cleanups of the areas around the company, and participation in local environmental beautification campaigns, among others.

-To enhance the emergency preparedness of the local community by installing automated external defibrillators (AEDs)*3for public use
+To enhance the emergency preparedness of the local community by installing automated external defibrillators (AEDs)*2 for public use

-Mazda Processing Chugoku Co., Ltd., which carries out accessory installation and predelivery inspection of vehicles, installed AEDs in 2008, and has registered these devices with the fire department so as to make them available for public use.
-Holding lectures on how to use AEDs on a regular basis, Mazda Processing Chugoku is ready to provide prompt support for the local community in the case of emergency.
+Mazda Processing Chugoku Co., Ltd., which carries out accessory installation and pre- delivery inspection of vehicles, installed AEDs in 2008, and has registered these devices with the fire department so as to make them available for public use.
+Holding lectures on how to use AEDs on a regular basis, Mazda Processing Chugoku is ready to provide prompt support for the local communities in the case of emergency.

 Mazda Processing Chugoku continuously maintained the AEDs.
 During the in-house disaster drill held in November, all employees were lectured on the use of an AED, to ensure that they can properly use an AED in case of emergency.

-In addition, the company conducted cleanups of its vicinity and opened its parking lot for local residents as a venue for daily radio calisthenics during the summer vacation.
+In addition, the company conducted cleanups of the areas around the company and opened its parking lot for local residents as a venue for daily radio calisthenics during the summer vacation.

 - *2An AED (automated external defibrillator) is a medical device that sends an electric shock to the heart that will restore normal heart rhythm to a victim whose heart has suddenly lost the function to pump blood.